IfnotFr/eloquent-vuex-js/README.md

 ### Example

-Take a look at the [Laravel Vuex Js Example](https://github.com/Ifnot/laravel-vuex-js-example).
+Take a look at the [Eloquent Vuex Js Example](https://github.com/Ifnot/eloquent-vuex-js-example).